Camp Legacy Planning

 What to do with the camp – Rental Options

 Camp owners know that they are expensive to keep.
 One alternative to help cover these costs may be to rent the camp from time to time.
 Unless the income received isn’t significant, it might not be worth the hassle and administrative costs to rent the cottage.
 However, it may be necessary to cover unexpected expenses to maintain the camp.

 Before considering rental of your camp make sure:

-- that rentals are permitted under zoning and any restrictions that may apply
+- that rental is permitted under zoning and any restrictions that may apply

-- make sure your insurance covers for rentals and pay for any increased insurance coverage if necessary
+- make sure your insurance covers rentals and pay for any increased insurance coverage if necessary

 - have a detailed contract for any rental management company

 - make sure to pay any hotel taxes, if the state imposes any